 (4) charges outside the adjustment period, as provided in Section I.4 (Adjustments).

-If the Non-Operator reduces payment pursuant to items (1) through (4), it must furnish Operator documentation or explanation prior to the billing due date.
+If the Non-Operator reduces payment pursuant to items (1) through (4), it must furnish Operator documentation or explanation prior to the payment due date.
 If any amount withheld pursuant to this provision is determined to be due and payable, and is paid after the due date, such delinquent amount is subject to the Agreed Interest, at the discretion of the Operator.

 Refer to the definition of Agreed Interest for information on applying interest.